cloudspannerecosystem/autoscaler/terraform/README.md

 ## Monitoring

-The [monitoring](./modules/monitoring) module is an optioal module for monitoring, and creates the following resources.
+The [monitoring](./modules/monitoring) module is an optional module for monitoring, and creates the following resources.

 *   Cloud Monitoring Dashboard: a starter dashboard users could deploy to get